BTS Part 3 — The Empire That Never Sleeps: Domination

 After more than a decade, with more records than can fit on a single page, the question worth asking is: why?

 In 2022, BTS entered the Guinness World Records Hall of Fame after setting 23 records in music and social media.
-They were later featured in the 2026 ICONs edition, which honors globally influential record-breakers.
+That’s not just a commercial achievement.
+It’s a cultural one.

 🔗 Complete the Series